vermicida/node-sparrest/README.md

 The default configuration runs the **node-sparrest** server at `http://127.0.0.1:8000`, but you can customize it.

-**node-sparrest** allows you to override the default configuratio via a local `ns-config.json` or `ns-config.js` file in your project.
+**node-sparrest** allows you to override the default configuration via a local `ns-config.json` or `ns-config.js` file in your project.

 You can provide custom path to your config file via `-c` or `--config=` runtime options:
 ```bash